saiprasad-Gentem/House-prediction-using-banglore-dataset/README.md

 5.Traing the Model.

-6.Predecting ihouse price on new data.
+6.Predecting house price on new data.